Cap-go/website/src/content/docs/docs/plugin/force-update.md

 ## Direct update

-You can force update to happen at every app start by setting `directUpdate` to `true`:
+You can force an update to happen at every app start by setting `directUpdate` to `true`:

 ```tsx
 // capacitor.config.json